 Also important in community property situations is DTI.
 If you’re getting a government-backed loan (FHA, USDA, VA), your spouse’s debts are included in your DTI.
 However, their credit score isn’t counted against you for qualification purposes.
 This also doesn’t apply to conventional loans.

 Depending on the situation, it could be much easier to wait until after the divorce if it makes sense and you have concerns about the other person’s credit.

 Another consideration needs to be your credit.
 If you’ve always had joint credit card accounts with your spouse, those go away when you finalize your divorce.
 Your credit score can take a huge hit, and it’s a bit like starting over from square one.

 Therefore, whether you’ve finalized your divorce or you’re going through one, you can work to re-establish your own credit by getting a credit card or two and doing things like taking out small loans in your name only.

-During the divorce process and as you re-establish credit on your own, it’s going to be important to make sure you’re monitoring your situation and doing the right things.
-Our friends at Rocket HQ offer a free service where you can get your VantageScore® 3.0 credit score and report every 2 weeks.
-You’ll also receive guidance based on your personal report outlining the things you can do to improve your score.
+During the divorce process and as you re-establish credit on your own, it’s important to make sure you’re monitoring your situation and doing the right things.
+Our friends at Rocket HQ℠ offer a free service where you can get your VantageScore® 3.0 credit score and report every 2 weeks.
+You’ll also receive guidance based on your personal report outlining what you can do to improve your score.

 If you’re looking for a place to start on your new solo credit journey, here’s something on rebuilding your credit.
 It won’t happen overnight, but it can be done.

-If you think you’re ready to get started with your mortgage process, check out Rocket Mortgage® by Quicken Loans®.
+If you think you’re ready to get started with your mortgage process, check out Rocket Mortgage®.
 Also, one of our Home Loan Experts would be happy to help if you give us a call at (800) 785-4788.
-If you have any questions, you can leave them for us in the comments below.